51 Insects That Start With H

 The Hemlock Borer is an insect species known for its destructive impact on hemlock trees.

-This insect that starts with H feed on the bark and wood of hemlocks, tunneling into the tree and causing damage that can lead to the eventual death of the tree.
+This insect that starts with H feeds on the bark and wood of hemlocks, tunneling into the tree and causing damage that can eventually cause the tree to die.

 23. Hemispherical Scale